Bike Tour Vermont - Champlain Islands, Burlington & Stowe | VBT Bicycling Vacations Skip to Main Content

 Today's Ride Choices

-Morning Isle La Motte — 32 miles (34 miles for June 4 departure only)
+Morning: Isle La Motte — 32 miles

 What to Expect:

-You may choose to continue to Shelburne Farms, a 1,400-acre working farm and education center.
-With its beautiful grounds and interesting architecture, this National Historic Landmark was designed as a model agricultural estate in 1886 by Dr. William Seward Webb and Lila Vanderbilt Webb.
 If you’re looking for a bit more cycling, enjoy an additional ride south to Charlotte, where you can visit the town beach.
-Scan the waves and try to catch a glimpse of “Champ,” the legendary lake creature that could be a distant cousin of the Loch Ness Monster.
-Lunch is on your own today, you trip leaders will make suggestions of the best places to stop along your ride.
+Scan the waves and try to catch a glimpse of “Champ,” the legendary lake creature rumored to be a distant cousin of the Loch Ness Monster.
+Lunch is on your own today, and your trip leaders will recommend local favorites along your route.

 Today's Ride Choices

-Morning Shelburne Museum — 4 miles
+Morning: Shelburne Museum — 4 miles

-Afternoon Charlotte Beach — 16 miles | Shelburne Farms and Shipyard — 12 miles
+Afternoon: Charlotte Beach — 16 miles OR Shelburne Farms and Shipyard — 12 miles

 What to Expect: